padok-team/Padok-Stack/kubernetes/README.md

 ### Init

 For test purposes you can just perform the following command:
- - `Helm init --service-account tiller`
+ - `helm init --service-account tiller`

 Careful: As you can see, we Helm to initialize Tiller with the service account we created earlier.